onebitmohit/evee/README.md

 2. Trigger.dev fans out a monitoring job for each active user every 20 minutes.
 3. Source collectors normalize public conversations into a shared model and deduplicate them in Turso.
 4. A cheap lexical/intent prefilter limits AI work to plausible candidates.
-5. AI SDK returns a Zod-validated analysis with intent, fit, urgency, specificity, reply-safety, confidence, evidence, risks, and a draft.
+5. Gemini returns a Zod-validated analysis with intent, fit, urgency, specificity, reply-safety, confidence, evidence, risks, and a draft.
 6. Opportunities over the user's threshold arrive in Telegram with source links and feedback controls.
 7. `Useful`, `Not a fit`, `Rewrite`, and `I replied` feedback is saved and included in later analysis prompts.
 8. Trigger.dev checks each user's local timezone hourly and sends one daily digest.

-When `AI_GATEWAY_API_KEY` is absent, local scans use a deterministic scoring and drafting fallback.
+When `GEMINI_API_KEY` is absent, local scans use a deterministic scoring and drafting fallback.
 This makes collectors, storage, Telegram, and jobs testable before AI credentials are added.

 ## Setup

-Prerequisites: Bun, Node.js 24+ for the Eve CLI, a Telegram bot token from BotFather, a Turso database (or local libSQL), a Vercel AI Gateway key, and a Trigger.dev project.
+Prerequisites: Bun, Node.js 24+ for the Eve CLI, a Telegram bot token from BotFather, a Turso database (or local libSQL), a Google AI Studio Gemini key, and a Trigger.dev project.
 The backend itself runs on Bun; Node 24 is only required by Eve's current development CLI.

 ```bash
 bun install